erizov/Professor/semester_07/lecture_41_llm_advanced/reinforcement_learning_hf/school.en.md

 ## Simple Explanation

-Reinforcement Learning Hf is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+RLHF (Reinforcement Learning from Human Feedback) is an algorithm used to solve specific problems in computer science.

 ## Where It's Used